-City of Hickory Public Housing Authority is a Public Housing Agency in Hickory, North Carolina that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, Section 8 Project-Based Rental Assistance (PBRA), and Rental Assistance Demonstration (RAD) programs.
-As of February 25th, 2020, City of Hickory Public Housing Authority has 1 waiting lists that are open now or opening soon.
+City of Hickory Public Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, Section 8 Project-Based Rental Assistance (PBRA), and Rental Assistance Demonstration (RAD) programs.

 City of Hickory Public Housing Authority serves Hickory.

 City of Hickory Public Housing Authority also serves within five miles surrounding the territorial boundaries of the Hickory city limits.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 City of Hickory Public Housing Authority Website: http://hickoryhousing.org/.

 City of Hickory Public Housing Authority Phone: (828) 328-5373.